Loujibo/xxxFinancedoc/README.md

 ![](.gitbook/assets/3.jpg)

-Vagina Finance builds upon the great work of **tomb.finance**, which created the first algorithmic token pegged to $FTM on the Fantom Opera network.
+Haunted Finance builds upon the great work of **tomb.finance**, which created the first algorithmic token pegged to $FTM on the Fantom Opera network.
 With the promise of lucrative yields, numerous subsequent copy-cat forks have launched, many of which turning out to be low-quality, poorly-managed, and downright dangerous to participate in (i.e. rug-pulls; awful founder token allocation, etc.)

 As your fellow degen traders, we became increasingly frustrated with the lack of subsequent high-quality projects in this niche that could promise us those high yields that we all crave.&#x20;